woocommerce/woocommerce-android/docs/card-reader-module.md

 ## Warning
 If reading this you find anything is not up-to-date, please fix it or report to the team if not sure how to do that

-# Usage of existing UI flows implemented in WCAndroid
-There are several sections/screens/flows related to In-Person-Payments (IPP) already implemented in WCAndroid and can be reused to access IPP from a new section of the app.

-## Onboarding Flow
-`CardReaderOnboardingChecker` is a class used to check eligibility of a store for IPP.
-It can be used from any class to check store's eligibility.
-However, when the store is not eligible, it is recommended to navigate to `CardReaderOnboardingFragment` instead of handling the errors on each screen separately.

-In general, the UI related to In-Person-Payments (eg. row in settings, collect payment button on order detail etc) is visible on all stores.
-When a user attempts to access one of the IPP sections with a store which is not eligible for IPP, the app displays `CardReaderOnboardingFragment` with an explanation what makes the store not-eligible.

-## Hub screen
-`CardReaderHubFragment` is an "intersection/hub" with links to different flows - eg. Order Card Reader, Open Card Reader Manual, Manage Card Reader, etc.

-## Connection Flow
-`CardReaderConnectDialogFragment` encapsulates the connection flow.
-Displays each step of the flow in a dialog.
-Returns a boolean flag (KEY_CONNECT_TO_READER_RESULT = "key_connect_to_reader_result") indicating whether the connection was successfully established to the original destination the flow was started from.

-## Payment Flow
-`CardReaderPaymentDialogFragment` encapsulates the payment flow.
-Displays each step of the flow in a dialog.
-A card reader needs to be already connected before this flow is started, otherwise finishes immediately and displays a Snackbar with an error message.

-`CardReaderPaymentCollectibilityChecker` should be used to verify whether an Order meets the requirements for IPP.
-If the app navigates to `CardReaderPaymentDialogFragment` for an order which is not eligible for IPP, the payment might fail with a generic error.

-# How to integrate CardReaderModule in another app

-## Useful Links To Get Started
-* Store Setup for Card Present Payment Testing - P91TBi-4BH-p2
-* Stripe terminal In-Person Payments - https://stripe.com/docs/terminal
-* Our very own P2 - dfdoF-p2
-* Before creating of taptopay P2 we were using general WooMobile P2 with tag #card-present 91TBi-p2
-* WCPay Server repo.
-If something goes wrong with the API most probably issue has to be created there - https://github.com/Automattic/woocommerce-payments-server
-* Stripe Android SDK github repo - https://github.com/stripe/stripe-android
-* Designs - vaw3DvewbUwuQnPXpdNGGH-fi-8%3A0

 ## Dictionary
 * **CPP** - Card Present Payments
 * **Stripe** - Third party company we use as payments processing for In-Person Payments